-- There is no strong evidence of vertical transmission to the fetus, nor of transmission of COVID-19 via breastmilk. - Good hand hygiene around the infant is essential. - If the mother has respiratory symptoms or confirmed/suspected COVID-19, recommend good hand hygiene and wearing of a surgical/procedure mask when engaging in infant care and feeding to prevent postnatal transmission to the infant.
-There are no additional precautions for mothers who are breastfeeding. - Mother can remove the procedure mask in her room and should ensure 2 meter separation from the infant when not providing direct care
+- There is no strong evidence of vertical transmission to the fetus, nor of transmission of COVID-19 via breastmilk. - Good hand hygiene around the infant is essential. - If the mother has confirmed/suspected COVID-19, recommend good hand hygiene and wearing of a surgical/procedure mask when engaging in infant care and feeding to prevent postnatal transmission to the infant.
+NEW If the mother's chest is exposed to respiratory droplets before feeding, she should wash her breasts gently prior to skin-to-skin contact and breastfeeding or expressing breast milk. - There are no additional precautions for mothers who are breastfeeding or expressing breast milk to feed to their infant. - Mother can remove the procedure mask in her room and should ensure 2 meter separation from the infant when not providing direct care